ryansobol/frozen/README.md

 #=> Frozen.Model({ name: 'Elsa' })
 ```

+## Why

+Speed up your React application _and_ your development time by using immutable data structures with familiar APIs.

+## Guides

+- The README
+- The wiki
+- The article(s)

 ## Frozen.Model

 Instances of **Frozen.Model** represent a single entity in an application's state.
 They consist of immutable key-value **attributes** and possible validation **errors**.
 They also have APIs for retrieving a single attribute, constructing new models, and converting attributes to JSON.